TacticalReindeer/TestSite/LogicAnalysis/README.md

 ﻿## LogicAnalysis
-Generate truth table of a boolean expression execute on cmd
+Generate truth table of a boolean expression\n execute on cmd

 - input boolean expression, separate labels with " " or "\n"